hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 Finally, we decided this was not what we needed to do, and we want to start over with an empty backup directory.
 To do this we will use the `rm` command.

 <div class="note">
 The `rm` file permanently removes the file.
 Be careful with this command.
 The shell doesn't just nicely put the files in the Trash.
 They're really gone.
-If you wanted to play it safe and have Unix ask you "are your sure you want to delete this file?", you can include the `-i` argument everytime you run it.
+If you wanted to play it safe and have Unix ask you "are your sure you want to delete this file?", you can include the `-i` argument every time you run it.
 </div>

 ```bash